-The parameters analyzed in the monitoring program are useful for assessing attainment of water quality standards assigned to protect aquatic life and recreational use, collectively referred to as "beneficial uses."
+The parameters analyzed in the monitoring program are useful in determining the suitability of the water for aquatic life, recreational use, and attaining water quality standards, collectively referred to as "beneficial uses."
 These parameters are also used to define lake trophic state and interactions between the chemical and biological components of lake ecosystems.
-Additional water quality standards apply for parameters such as metals; however, these are not included in the annual monitoring program.